Women’s History Month: Seventy Years of Change and the Women Who Refused to Wait

 So they built their own.

 What began as an act of determination became the Financial Women’s Association, a community designed to support women in finance, share knowledge, and open doors where none existed.
 Seventy years later, the impact of that decision is unmistakable.
 When the organization was founded, women in finance were not climbing ladders.
 They were fighting for entry into the building.
-Today, women are not asking for seats.
-Today, women are decision-makers, leading institutions, directing capital, and influencing global policy.
+Today, women are not asking for seats; they are decision-makers.
 “Seventy years ago, women in finance were fighting for access.
 Today they are shaping markets, leading institutions, and influencing the future of the industry,” notes Alissa Desmarais, FWA Executive Director and Chief Operating Officer.

 Structural change slowly began to reshape the landscape.
 Laws addressing workplace discrimination and equal pay established new protections.
 But one of the most transformative shifts came through financial independence.